 II.
-Standard Conditions
+STANDARD CONDITIONS

-- 1. Notice of Receipt and Acknowledgment.
-The permit is not valid and development shall not commence until a copy of the permit, signed by the permittee or authorized agent, acknowledging receipt of the permit and acceptance of the terms and conditions, is returned to the Commission office. - 2.
-Expiration.
+1. Notice of Receipt and Acknowledgment.
+The permit is not valid and development shall not commence until a copy of the permit, signed by the permittee or authorized agent, acknowledging receipt of the permit and acceptance of the terms and conditions, is returned to the Commission office.

+2. Expiration.
 If development has not commenced, the permit will expire two years from the date on which the Commission voted on the application.
 Development shall be pursued in a diligent manner and completed in a reasonable period of time.
-Application for extension of the permit must be made prior to the expiration date. - 3.
-Interpretation.
-Any questions of intent or interpretation of any term or condition will be resolved by the Executive Director or the Commission. - 4.
-Assignment.
-The permit may be assigned to any qualified person, provided assignee files with the Commission an affidavit accepting all terms and conditions of the permit. - 5.
-Terms and Conditions Run with the Land.
+Application for extension of the permit must be made prior to the expiration date.

+3. Interpretation.
+Any questions of intent or interpretation of any condition will be resolved by the Executive Director or the Commission.

+4. Assignment.
+The permit may be assigned to any qualified person, provided assignee files with the Commission an affidavit accepting all terms and conditions of the permit.

+5. Terms and Conditions Run with the Land.
 These terms and conditions shall be perpetual, and it is the intention of the Commission and the permittee to bind all future owners and possessors of the subject property to the terms and conditions.

 III.
-Special Conditions
+SPECIAL CONDITIONS

-1. Plans Conforming to Geotechnical Engineering Consultants' Recommendations
+1. Plans Conforming to Geologic Recommendations

-All recommendations contained in the reports prepared by Donald B. Kowalewsky, including those dated January 20, 2000; February 16, 2000; May 30, 2000; July 20, 2000; and November 13, 2000 and SWN Soiltech Consultants, Inc., including those dated January 20, 1991; May 23, 1990; November 22, 1989; and August 25, 1989 shall be incorporated into all final design and construction including recommendations concerning foundation, grading, drainage, and septic system plans and must be reviewed and approved by the consultants prior to commencement of development.
+All recommendations contained in the reports prepared by Coastline Geotechnical Consultants, including the Slope Stability Calculations Facsimile, 7/31/01; Response to Geology and Geotechnical Engineering Review Sheet, 6/28/01; Response to Geology and Geotechnical Engineering Review Sheet, 4/26/01; Response to Geology and Geotechnical Engineering Review Sheet, 11/21/00; Geotechnical Engineering Investigation Report, 10/24/00; and those prepared by Mountain Geology, Inc. including the Addendum Engineering Geologic and Seismic Investigation Report #4, 7/27/01; Addendum Engineering Geologic and Seismic Investigation Report #3, 4/03/01; Addendum Engineering Geologic and Seismic Investigation Report #2, 11/13/00; Addendum Engineering Geologic and Seismic Investigation Report #1, 10/17/00; and the Engineering Geologic and Seismic Investigation Report, shall be incorporated into all final design and construction including recommendations concerning foundation, grading, drainage, and septic system plans and must be reviewed and approved by the consultants prior to commencement of development.
 Prior to issuance of the coastal development permit, the applicant shall submit evidence to the Executive Director of the consultants' review and approval of all final design and construction plans.